 This may seem very obvious, but one time I ran out with my blindness cane in a lightning storm.
 Despite having routinely terrible luck, I somehow wasn’t injured.
 If there is a forecast for lightning, arrange for a human guide or ask to have class remotely.
 I keep food in my dorm room for cases like this, but if for some reason you are without food, inquire about getting it delivered.
 DO NOT GO OUTSIDE WITH A CANE WHEN THERE IS LIGHTNING.
 If you are outside and see lightning, run into the nearest building and call campus security immediately for an escort.

 - Dining Hall Foods I Take Before A Snowstorm

 - Ten Healthy Migraine-Friendly Snacks For Your Dorm

 - Ten Reasons You Should Call A Security Escort

-When I was in high school, my friend and I watched a Wendy’s parking lot flood from inside.
-It was fun to watch until we realized we had to get in their truck afterwards, which was parked outside.
+When I was in high school, my friend and I watched a fast food parking lot flood from inside.
+It was fun to watch until we realized we had to get in their truck afterward, which was parked outside.
 It may seem tempting to run, but don’t!
 Instead, walk slowly and use your cane to determine the depth of the water and how wide the area is.
 Use a human guide and ask them to help you get to safety.
-If it begins to get difficult, move over to the nearest building or shelter and call campus security.
+If it begins to get difficult, move over to the nearest building or shelter, and call campus security.
 I would recommend carrying a few paper towels with you in case you wind up in this situation.
 Wet canes can be very frustrating to work with.